-Outstanding warrants to purchase an aggregate of 11,003,988 shares of our Common Stock are exercisable in accordance with the terms of the Warrant Agreement governing those securities.
+Outstanding warrants to purchase an aggregate of 11,003,988 shares of our Common Stock (the "Warrants") are exercisable in accordance with the terms of the Warrant Agreement, dated January 6, 2021, between Vickers and Continental Stock Transfer & Trust Company ("Continental") governing those securities.
 The exercise price of these Warrants is \$11.50 per share.
 To the extent such Warrants are exercised, additional shares of our Common Stock will be issued, which will result in dilution to the holders of our Common Stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market, or the fact that such Warrants may be exercised, could adversely affect the prevailing market prices of our Common
+Sales of substantial numbers of such shares in the public market, or the fact that such Warrants may be exercised, could adversely affect the prevailing market prices of our Common Stock.

-Stock.
 However, there is no guarantee that the Warrants will ever be in the money prior to their expiration, and as such, the Warrants may expire worthless.
 See below risk factor, "The Warrants may never be in the money, they may expire worthless and the terms of the Warrants may be amended in a manner adverse to a holder if holders of a majority of the then-outstanding Warrants approve of such amendment."